Neerhom/COM3D2.ModLoader/README.md

 Folder structure inside Mod folder is irrelevant, so as long it's inside Mod it's going to work.

-Loading of .pmat files is supported, however their override is likely not, though I'm sure what's point of that would be

 ModLoader also enables loading of Unity 5.6.4 Asset Bundles as Backgrounds and Background objects for Photo mode, assuming their files extension was changed to .asset_bg.

 It also enables appending of data to photo_bg_list.nei and phot_bg_object_list.nei with disregard for their list_nabled.nei counterparts or ID values.